codesharedot/dex-price/README.md

-# blox price
+# foam price

-Gets the blox price with Python (from JSON).
+Gets the foam price with Python (from JSON).

 https://pythonbasics.org